Kyriosity/read-write/README+/pencraft/README+/memes/README.md

 The grains of truth in this wisdom:

 * No other knowledge erodes so quickly as the IT tech stack - languages/scripts, markup, frameworks, and their IDEs, UX styles emerge, submerge, and mutate with the year's pace.<sup>:violin:</sup>
-* In the orthogonal  (to time) dimension a developer can't stick to a favorite syntax and must be fluent in a wide techno spectrum.
+* In the orthogonal (to time) dimension, a developer can't stick to a favorite syntax and must be fluent in a wide techno spectrum.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>:violin:</sup> <sub>Javascript/HTML, which one learned in 2000, remains only as kernel syntax.
-It went through numerous libs, polyfills, jQuery, and other cool tools and at the moment transformed into single-page-application frameworks, which govern the web dev now.</sub>
+It went through numerous libs, polyfills, jQuery, and other cool tools and transformed into single-page-application frameworks, which now govern the web dev.</sub>

 **Escape?**